peakresponse/peak-server/README.md

 7. Once logged in, click on States in the left sidebar, find the state you wish to set up and click on it, then click on the Configure button.
 Please wait while state-specific agency and facility data is downloaded and loaded into the database.
-This may again take many minutes depending upon the size of the data and the performance of your host computer.
+This may again take some minutes depending upon the size of the data and the performance of your host computer.
 Once completed, you can browse the imported data in the Agencies and Facilities sections linked from the left sidebar.